hypothe/AI4RO2_E/script/README.md

 If launched with no parameters, the scripts generate a default test problem.

 Optional arguments:
-*-f*: problem name and path
+- *-f*: problem name and path
-*-w*: number of waiters
+- *-w*: number of waiters
-*-d*: number of total drinks per table
+- *-d*: number of total drinks per table
-*-t*: number of hot drinks per table
+- *-t*: number of hot drinks per table
-*-g*: GUI for a user friendy inputs insertion
+- *-g*: GUI trigger for a user friendy inputs insertion

 ### run.py